SYBIL

 A node is any agent that can receive information, process it, and act.

 Today, most nodes are human.
-Some are composites we treat as single agents — firms, governments, churches, funds.
+Some are composites we treat as single agents (firms, governments, churches, funds).
 A few are already machines.
 Soon, most of the consequential nodes will be machines.

 How much information can this node ingest?
 How many variables can it track at once?
 How far ahead can it simulate?
-How quickly can it update its model of the world?

 Give two nodes the same inputs; the one with more compute will, on average, produce better outputs.
-This is what we casually call "intelligence," stripped of mystique.
+This is what we casually call "intelligence," stripped of the mystique.

 Power requires topology.